pen-lang/pen/doc/src/references/language/packages.md

   - Currently, only [Git](https://git-scm.com/) is supported as a VCS.
 - Directories with [package configuration files](#package-configuration) on file systems

-## Kinds of packages
+## Package types

-There are 3 kinds of packages: application, library, and system.
-Application packages build applications usually of executable files.
-Library packages are imported and used by other packages of any kinds.
-System packages are similar to library packages but provide system interfaces to application packages.
+There are 3 package types: application, library, and system.
+Those types are specified in [package configuration files](#package-configuration).

+- Application packages build applications, often, of executable files.
+- Library packages are imported and used by other packages.
+- System packages are similar to library packages but provide system interfaces to application packages.

 Packages are considered as application packages if they have `main.pen` files at their top directories.
-Packages are considered as system packages if their [package configuration files](#package-configuration) have a `"system"` field set to `true`.
-Otherwise, they are library packages.
 Note that every application package needs to have at least [one system package](/advanced-features/system-injection.md#system-packages) in its [package configuration file](#package-configuration).

 ## Package configuration

 Each package has its configuration file named `pen.json` in a [JSON](https://www.json.org/json-en.html) format at its top directory.
-The JSON file has a single field named `dependencies` specifying names and URLs of packages to import.
+The JSON file has a field named `type` specifying its type and a field named `dependencies` specifying names and URLs of external packages.

 Package URLs have different protocol schemes depending on where they are located.